Officers’ mess for the US Army

 1945: The arrival of the Americans

-Carrying on the tradition, Harnack House also continued to host social events in the 1950s.
-General Lucius Clay, military governor of the US occupied zone in Germany from 1945 to 1947, held press conferences and receptions at Harnack House.
-Harry S. Truman and Dwight D. Eisenhower visited the building shortly after its confiscation.
+In keeping with its traditions, Harnack House remained a venue for social gatherings and events in the 1950s.
+General Lucius Clay, military governor of the American-occupied zone in Germany from 1945 to 1947, issued invitations to press conferences and receptions at Harnack House.
+Harry S. Truman and Dwight D. Eisenhower also visited the House immediately after its confiscation by US forces.

-Berlin events, such as those held as part of the Berlin Film Festival, also took place here during the 1950s, presumably due to the lack of venues available in a city that had suffered extensive destruction.
+Other events in Berlin, such as some screenings as part of the Berlin International Film Festival, also took place here in the 1950s – likely in part due to the lack of other venues elsewhere in the widely destroyed city.

-The academic tradition was also continued for a period as organizations such as the Columbus Society held parties and balls for American students visiting Berlin on guest residencies.
-When Kirk L. Grayson, the Vice President of Columbia University, visited Berlin in 1952, he met the Dahlem-based Nobel Prize winners Max von Laue and Otto Warburg, both of whom had strong research ties with the United States, at Harnack House.
-Their Institutes, which previously belonged to the Kaiser Wilhelm Society, were incorporated into the Max Planck Society a year later.
+The House’s academic traditions were also maintained for a while, with organizations such as the Columbus Gesellschaft holding events and balls for American students on visits to Berlin.
+When the President of Columbia University, Kirk L. Grayson, visited Berlin in 1952, he met the Dahlem-based Nobel Prize laureates Max von Laue and Otto Warburg, who both had close research relations to the USA.
+Their Institutes, formerly part of the Kaiser Wilhelm Society, were integrated into the Max Planck Society a year later.